-You may not have to pay out-of-pocket for a data recovery.
+You may not have to pay out-of-pocket for data recovery.
 Some insurance policies will pay for part or all of the cost of a professional data recovery service, but data loss coverage falls into a grey area on many policies.
 Eric’s Computer Services will speak directly to your insurance agent to see if coverage is available on your policy to secure you the best outcome as part of our data recovery diagnostic and while working on your data recovery case.

 The nature of the data loss also may play a role in the insurance claim decision, especially if you can obtain documentation from the data recovery company that explains the cause of data loss.
 That is why working with a data recovery company is key.
-I am able to successfully handle insurance claims regularly due to the communication and cooperation between the customer, insurance company and Eric’s Computer Services.
+I am able to successfully handle insurance claims regularly due to the communication and cooperation between the customer, insurance company, and Eric’s Computer Services.

 Homeowner’s and Renters Insurance

-Some policies include coverage for intellectual property such as loss of intellectual property, loss of important papers, loss of personal documents, loss of personal papers, loss of tax returns or loss of family photos.
-When calling your insurance agent be sure to ask them whether your personal papers or your intellectual property is kept under your policy.
+Some policies include coverage for intellectual property such as loss of intellectual property, loss of important papers, loss of personal documents, loss of personal papers, loss of tax returns, or loss of family photos.
+When calling your insurance agent to be sure to ask them whether your personal papers or your intellectual property is kept under your policy.

 If you are unable to handle day-to-day tasks due to data loss – for instance, if a computer or server goes down or if you cannot provide a customer with services – you may be able to submit a claim as an Interruption of Business which reimburses a business for loss of profits during a forced full or partial closing.
 In that case even if the data recovery

 Electronic Data Loss coverage is the best coverage for businesses.
 Electronic data loss insurance is configured specifically for businesses that rely on data, and it almost always covers unexpected data loss.
-Often coverage included data that is destroyed or damaged by virus or any harmful code, the electronic data loss coverage comes as a great rescue to pay the cost.
-Business polices often safeguard electronic data damaged depending on the policy, causes can vary like human error, fire or virus.
+Often coverage included data that is destroyed or damaged by a virus or any harmful code, the electronic data loss coverage comes as a great rescue to pay the cost.
+Business policies often safeguard electronic data damaged depending on the policy, causes can vary like human error, fire or virus.